sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

 While the introduction has a pdf version, this one won't have one.
 The idea is to keep on editing this presentation for each delivery.

+## Text Skills lab

++ Important to read the skills been used with the students, explain why pages with 4000 characters is an example of valuable information that teachs how text split is important.
+It also helps to learn how the output of one skill is input of another one.
++ Some warnings about long words and/or text are expected, Cognitive Search works with the limitations of the Cognitive Services APIs that are used under the hood.
++ Someone may ask why there are duplicates for `keyPhrases` and `organizations`.
+It is unique per page, we are creating lots and lots of them, bacause on the Entity Recognition actual (december 2018) 4000 characters limit.
+All of it may change in the future, the limits and the uniqueness per page.

 ## Image Skills Lab

 OCR: Expected performance is 3 seconds per image.
 For documents with multiple images, you can apply those 3 seconds for every one of them.
 The product performance is under constant optimizations and improvements are expexted soon.